-The Quick 10: 10 Things You Need to Know About “The Star-Spangled Banner”
+10 Things You Need to Know About 'The Star-Spangled Banner'

-It's the flag Francis Scott Key saw when he was watching Fort McHenry being bombarded during the War of 1812 – his tale goes just like the song: after gunfire and rain all night, the flag was still standing when the sun rose.
+It's the actual flag Francis Scott Key saw when he was watching Fort McHenry in Baltimore being bombarded during the War of 1812.
+His tale goes just like the song: after gunfire and rain all night, the flag was still standing when the sun rose.
 Inspired, Key wrote down what he was feeling—but when he wrote it, it was simply a poem called “Defense of Fort McHenry.”
 It became a song when Key’s brother-in-law discovered the poem perfectly fit the tune of a popular song called “The Anacreontic Song” (see #3).

-2. Other contenders for the national anthem included “Yankee Doodle Dandy,” “Hail Columbia” and “America the Beautiful.”
+Other candidates included “Yankee Doodle Dandy,” “Hail Columbia,” and “America the Beautiful.”

-3. Before it was a national anthem, the tune belonged to a popular British drinking song.
+Before it was a national anthem, the tune of "The Star-Spangled Banner" belonged to a popular British drinking song.
 The anthem takes its melody from “The Anacreontic Song” or “To Anacreon in Heaven,” a British drinking song sung by members of London’s Anacreontic Society.

-Check out the original lyrics and sheet music.
+It’s a hard song to sing musically because it stretches vocals an octave and a half, but it’s apparently a hard song to remember lyrically as well—at least for some people.
 In 1965, Robert Goulet sang the national anthem before the big Sonny Liston-Muhammad Ali fight.
 The crowd wanted to fight him, however, when he botched the lyrics right from the start: “Oh, say can you see, by the dawn’s early night.”

 "I walked into that town and I was a hero.
 Then the fight lasted a minute and half and I walked out of town and I was a bum," he said.

-It’s little-known today, but it appeared in songbooks and sheet music at the time.
+It’s little known today, but it appeared in songbooks and sheet music in 1861.
 It goes like this:

 You might be surprised that there’s a fifth stanza—in fact, you might be surprised that there’s a second, third and fourth.
 The others are rarely played, but you might hear them on really formal occasions.
 You’ll almost never hear the third stanza, though, which is pretty anti-British.
 Here are the lyrics to the song in their entirety.

 The song inspires all kinds of emotions in a lot of people, but there’s one instance where it really tugged at the heartstrings of the world.
 On September 12, 2001, the Buckingham Palace band played the American national anthem during their Changing of the Guard.
 The gesture of solidarity and show of support was repeated for Spain (with their national anthem, of course, not “The Star-Spangled Banner”) in 2004 after the bombings in Madrid.

-9. The tradition of playing the national anthem before a baseball game wasn't standard until WWII.
+The tradition of playing the national anthem before a baseball game wasn't standard until WWII.
 Before that, the song was typically reserved for the seventh-inning stretch.

-10. “The Star-Spangled Banner” is so difficult to sing that Garrison Keillor has started a campaign to revert the song to its original key, G major.
-He argues that most singers are able to tackle that key with ease.
+Our national anthem is so difficult to sing well that radio host Garrison Keillor started a campaign to transpose the song to a more congenial key, G major.
+He argued that most singers are able to tackle that key with ease, unlike A flat major, the key in which it's typically sung today.
 So far, obviously, he has been unsuccessful.